ShahadAliAldawsari/M1-W3-D2-Registration-form-in-MVVM-Architecture/README.md

 <h2>Using the App</h2>
 <h3>Sign-Up</h3>
 - Navigate to the Sign-Up screen.
-- Enter your name, email, password, and confirm the password.
+- Enter your name, email, and password, and confirm the password.
-- Click the Sign Up button.
+- Click the Sign-Up button.
 If the input is valid, you will be redirected to the Sign-In screen.
 If the input is invalid, appropriate validation messages will be displayed (to be implemented).